-Aguas Calientes, the nearest town to Machu Picchu, can be reached by train from Cusco.
-Inca Rail, PeruRail, and the more luxurious Belmond Hiram Bingham train have daily service between the two destinations.
-Another popular way to reach the ruins is to embark on a guided hike of the popular Inca Trail, which can be booked through a variety of tour operators in Cusco.
-(Entry tickets cost approximately $45 for adults and $18 for students and must be purchased in advance for a specific date and time slot.
-Read more about Machu Picchu’s updated ticketing system.)
+You can reach Aguas Calientes, the nearest town to Machu Picchu, by train from Cusco.
+Inca Rail, PeruRail, and the more luxurious Belmond Hiram Bingham train have daily service between the two destinations; the journey takes over three hours.
+The Inkaterra Machu Picchu Pueblo Hotel is a four-minute walk from the train station and feels like a village with terraced gardens, stone pathways, and guest rooms in adobe casitas.
+Another way to visit Machu Picchu is to go on a guided hike of the famous Inca Trail, which can be booked through various tour operators in Cusco.
+(Entry tickets cost approximately $45 for adults and $20 for students and must be purchased in advance for a specific date and time slot.)

 Siem Reap, Cambodia